frida/frida-website/_i18n/en/_docs/stalker.md

 So why is a 12th of the slab allocated for the header and the remainder for the instructions?
 Well the length of each block to be instrumented will vary considerably and may be affected by the compiler being used and its optimization settings.
-Presumably empirical testing showed that given the average length of each block this was the best ratio to ensure we didn't run out of space for new `GumExecBlock` entries before we ran out of space for new instrumented blocks in the tail and vice versa.
+Some rough empirical testing showed that given the average length of each block this might be a reasonable ratio to ensure we didn't run out of space for new `GumExecBlock` entries before we ran out of space for new instrumented blocks in the tail and vice versa.